ohansemmanuel/HelloUI/README.md

 ### Solution

-Each solution/implementation lives on its own branch e.g. to view the redux hello-world solution, checkout to branch `redux`
+Each solution/implementation lives in the `solutions` directory e.g. to view the react hello-world solution, visit `solutions/react`
+NB: Check each solution's README file for info and notes on the solution.

-Existing solutions/branches include:
+Existing solutions include:

 - [x] Vanilla JS (master)
 - [x] React (react)